burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 };
 ```

 **Pure Virtual Function.** The purpose of the virtual function is to enable the derived class versions of the function to be called polymorphically (in different ways).
-The purpose of a pure virtual function is to have polymorphic behavior in a case when the implementation of that function in the base class literally is absent.
+The purpose of a pure virtual function is to have polymorphic behavior in a case when the implementation of that function in the base class is absent.

 Example:
 ```cpp